 By participating in this campaign your facility is actively contributing to a safer community and to increased community resilience.

 Being an accredited facility means that you are part of a State-wide initiative.
-The program and industry has the peak body support of both LSV, including the link to the highly recognisable Play It Safe by the Water campaign (PISBTW).
+The program and industry has the peak body support of LSV and includes a link to the highly recognisable Play It Safe by the Water campaign (PISBTW).

 Public pools provide an ideal setting which allow people to engage with and enjoy aquatic recreation in a controlled environment with lifeguard supervision.
 However, lifeguards are supervising up to 100 people at a time and therefore cannot be supervising every patron constantly.
 Therefore, by making those individuals at higher risk aware of the need to inform pool staff of their potential vulnerabilities, staff can then provide simple information to reduce the likelihood of an injury or drowning event occurring.